ajstyle007/PyTorch/README.md

 This repository contains my learnings and projects related to PyTorch, a popular deep learning framework.
 Here, you'll find various notebooks, scripts, and examples demonstrating key concepts in deep learning using PyTorch Such as:

 - Building and training neural networks
-- Implementing different types of layers and
+- Implementing different types of layers and loss functions
 - Handling data using torch.utils.data for datasets and data loaders
 - Custom model development
 - Applying optimization techniques and backpropagation